On This Page:

 - Log in to Moodle using their NetID (IT Account username) and password.

-Note: 5-College students who are enrolled in a UMass course will be sent a NetID (IT Account username) and password via email as soon as their enrollment appears in SPIRE.
+Note: 5-College students who are registered in a UMass course will be sent a NetID (IT Account username) and password via email as soon as their registration appears in SPIRE.
 More about IT Accounts.

 If you don't see a course you expect to see:

 Moodle courses may be hidden from students until the instructor releases them.
-Most Moodle courses are automatically released to students three days prior to the first day of classes.
+Most Moodle courses are automatically released to students one business day prior to the first day of classes.
 However, Moodle gives instructors the ability to hide or show their courses outside of the institutional schedule.
 Instructors can hide courses that are not ready for use, or open courses prior to the beginning of the semester.

 There are a few possible situations that could cause a student who is registered for a course in SPIRE to be unable to access the course in Moodle: